JonathanFry3/KSolve/KSOLVE.md

 ## What to Expect
 This program sometimes uses lots of memory.
-One of its larger data structures contains a representation of the move tree - a tree structure in which the nodes are game states and the arcs are moves.
+One of its larger data structures contains a representation of the move tree - a tree structure in which nodes are game states and the arcs are moves.

+Note that the move tree data structure contains only the inner arcs of the tree.
+The outer arcs, the ones the program has not yet examined to see if they have offspring (the "leaves", so to speak) are stored in a different data structure called the *fringe*.
+The fringe typically contains far more moves than the move tree - 70% of the moves at the end when a minimum solution is found and 55% at the end when the deal is proved unsolvable.
+The move tree size is used to limit the overall memory used, not because it is the largest data structure but because if it is not given an upper limit for its size at the beginning, it will not work properly.

 Playing draw one,
-the median number of moves in that structure is around five million, and about 0.8% of deals need more than 150 million moves.
+the median number of moves in the move tree is around 1.7 million, and about 0.8% of deals need more than 50 million moves.
 You can limit or expand the space (and time) used by using the -MVLIMIT flag.
 If that data structure grows larger than the specified limit, the program will give up.
 If -MVLIMIT is set too high, the program may become unable to allocate memory it needs and will end.